T. S. Luikart

-Todd Steven Luikart, known as T. S. Luikart (born 1971) is an American fantasy and science fiction writer, tabletop role-playing game designer and poet.
-He did game design work for Green Ronin Publishing and Warhammer Fantasy Roleplay and in 2015 he joined the creative team of Cubicle 7.
+Todd Steven Luikart, known as T. S. Luikart (born 1971) is an American tabletop role-playing game designer.

-Early life and education
+Early life

 T. S. Luikart was born in San Diego, California in 1971.
 He attended the University of California, Santa Cruz, graduating with a Bachelor of Arts in Literature in 1994.

 Career

-Poet and writer
+Luikart was a game designer for Green Ronin Publishing, working on Mutants & Masterminds, The Red Star Campaign Setting, and Skull & Bones.
+He also developed the Dragon Age, including Dragon Age: Dark Role Playing Game Set 1 and Dragon Age: Blood in Ferelden.

+He previously worked for Black Industries, where he developed Warhammer games such as Warhammer Fantasy Roleplay 2nd Edition, Dark Heresy.
+In 2015, he joined the creative team of Cubicle 7.
+There, he worked on The One Ring Roleplaying Game, Adventures of Middle-earth, the Age of Sigmar, and Warhammer Fantasy Roleplay 4th edition.

-His interests are primarily in the fantasy and science fiction genres in his larger works of fiction, though he is not limited to these genres.
-He has also been known to write poetry on a wide range of subjects.
-He has included a number of short stories in his RPGs work as well as publishing some short work online.
+He has included several short stories in his RPG work, as well as publishing some short work online.
 He has additionally done some writing on the theory of roleplaying in Daedalus.